plinkysynth/plinky-site/src/routes/docs/posts/buzzrito-manual.md

 Buzzrito presents as an XY pad that allows you to morph between 7 sounds across the 2D surface.
 But what if you want to edit those sounds?
 You are in the right place!
 Simply connect Buzzy to your PC/Mac's browser via a usb-C cable, and assuming your browser supports WebUSB (you can check [here](https://caniuse.com/?search=webusb)) you can use the UI below to edit the presets live.
 After you've finished editing, wait at least 5 seconds before powering down your buzzrito (so that it can save your changes to its flash storage).

+(note - if this editor is annoyingly small in your browser, click [here](/buzzy_presets.html) to open in its own page)

 <iframe id="embedded-frame" src="/buzzy_presets.html" style="border: none;" width="100%"></iframe>
 <script>
   window.addEventListener('message', function(event) {